-FBoy Island has been renewed for Season 2.
+FBoy Island has been renewed for Season 2, and has already promised more surprises for audiences.
 “With a title like FBoy Island, we knew we would get the audience’s attention and we’re thrilled that they’ve responded to the self-aware, comedic nature of the format,” Sarah Aubrey, HBO Max’s Head of Original Content, said in a statement.
 Jennifer O’Connell, the company’s Executive Vice President of Non-Fiction and Live-Action Family programming, added that Season 2 will continue to keep viewers on their toes.
 “Season 1 undoubtedly kept the audience guessing but we have even more big twists in store for Season 2.
 To the next batch of Fboys, beware, we’re coming for you!”

 Here’s everything else we know so far about FBoy Island Season 2.